crosswalk-project/crosswalk-test-suite/usecase/usecase-embedding-android-tests/embeddingapi/src/org/xwalk/embedded/api/sample/README.md

-### 5. The [LoadAppFromManifestLayoutActivity](LoadAppFromManifestLayoutActivity.java) sample demonstrates how to load app from manifest, include:
+### 5. The [XWalkViewWithLoadAppFromManifest](XWalkViewWithLoadAppFromManifest.java) sample demonstrates how to load app from manifest, include:

 * XWalkView can load app from manifest